Alek Thomas Player Props: Diamondbacks vs. Dodgers

 |Games w/1+ RBI

+- Dodgers pitchers combine to give up two home runs (0.3 per game), the first-fewest in the league.

-- May (0-0) makes the start for the Dodgers, his second of the season.
+- The Dodgers are sending Syndergaard (0-0) to the mound for his second start of the season.

-- His most recent appearance came on Saturday against the Arizona Diamondbacks, when the right-hander threw seven scoreless innings while giving up three hits.
+- The right-hander last appeared on Sunday against the Arizona Diamondbacks, when he went six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.